Hyundai Santa Fe PHEV vs Hyundai Tucson PHEV

 Performance & Powertrains

-In the performance arena, these two vehicles fare somewhat equally.
+In the performance arena, I found that these two vehicles fare somewhat equally.
 Both utilize a combination of a 1.6-liter gasoline engine and an electric motor to yield a net 261 horsepower.
 A shift-by-wire 6-speed automatic transmission paired with all-wheel drive is standard as well.
 Towing capacity for both maxes out at 2000 pounds with trailer brakes.
 Importantly, the Santa Fe PHEV comes equipped with trailer sway control that automatically engages the electronic stability control system when it senses the trailer swaying, while reducing the throttle and engaging the brakes.

 Other differences are in total range, fuel economy and charging times.
 The Santa Fe PHEV has the longer range as indicated in the above table, but it also has a 12.4-gallon fuel tank compared with the 11.1-gallon tank in the Tucson PHEV.
 Of course, with the Santa Fe being the bigger SUV, its fuel economy comes in a bit lower than the Tucson.
 The EPA estimates that the difference amounts to the Tucson PHEV saving $100 dollars in fuel costs annually over the Santa Fe PHEV based on 15,000 miles traveled and 55% of the miles being city driving, 45% highway.